companieshouse/psc-filing-web/README.md

 - The web-starter uses environment variables for configuration.

-- The config file is located at `src/config/.env.example` and should be copied over to `src/config/.env`.
-This is because `.env.example` is versioned and does not contain any sensitive information whereas `.env` (which is the actual config file used by the app) is not versioned due to the fact that it may (or may not) be used to store sensitive application information e.g passwords, certificate paths, API keys, etc...

-- You will need to tweak some values in `.env` to suit your local set up e.g. port number, hostname, SSL settings, etc...
+- You will need to tweak some values in `.env` to suit your local set up e.g. port number, hostname, etc if running the project locally.

 - Of particular note is the `CDN_HOST` value.
 You may:
     - leave it empty to use locally built assets, or
     - use the `staging` or `prod` value to gain access to assets not available in your local environment e.g. vendor specific libraries like jQuery (this is because the `govuk-frontend` and `govuk_frontend_toolkit` npm packages do not ship with vendor specific libraries).
     - You can get the production value from the Platform Team or by viewing the page source of the [DevHub](https://developer.company-information.service.gov.uk/) page.
     - At the time of writing, this value is `//drv45oe4qnhl0.cloudfront.net` but can change at any time.
 Always ensure you have the most recent value when using it.

-### SSL Set-up

-- If you wish to work with ssl-enabled endpoints locally, ensure you turn the `NODE_SSL_ENABLED` property to `ON` in the config and also provide paths to your private key and certificate.

-- In a typical production environment, this might never be required as the Node app usually sits behind a load balancer with SSL termination.

 ### Running the Tests